Okay, so what is SEO?

 It’s all about what you can give rather than take.
-Websites that provide lots of useful, easy to understand information with images and video are favorable by Google as they provide better value for the user.
+Websites that provide useful, easy-to-understand information, with images and video, are favorable to Google.
+Why?
+They offer better value for the user.

-Now, that doesn’t mean to say you have to have both images and video on every single page of your site, the point here is to be a great experience for the visitor to your website as possible.
+Now, that doesn’t mean you have to have both images and video on every single page of your site; the point here is to be an excellent experience for the visitor to your website as possible.

 Think of it like a magazine.
-What kind of magazines really caught your eye?
-Did they have plenty of info that really delved into the topic at hand, were the pages well placed with illustrations or photos?
+What kind of magazines caught your eye?
+Did they have plenty of info that delved into the topic at hand?
+Were the pages well placed with illustrations or photos?
 How much did you get out of that magazine?

 The same principle applies here.
 You want the user to enjoy the site and get a lot out of it.
-If you are genuinely taking the time to put thought and work into that kind of content, you have a much better chance of fairing well with Google.
+If you genuinely take the time to put thought and work into that kind of content, you have a much better chance of fairing well with Google.

 Make the site secure with HTTPS